Lecture 9

 Deep CNNs

-\[ y = \sigma(W^{(L)} \sigma(W^{(L-1)} \cdots \sigma(W^{(1)}u + a^{(1)}) + a^{(L-1)}) + a^{(L)} \]
+\[ y = \sigma(W^{(L)} \sigma(W^{(L-1)} \cdots \sigma(W^{(1)}u + a^{(1)}) \cdots + a^{(L-1)}) + a^{(L)}) \]

 \[ u_{n+1} = u_n + h \sigma(W_n u_n + a_n) \]

-When \(h\) becomes small, this resembles the Euler method for solving ordinary differential equations where \(\frac{du}{dt} = \sigma(W_t u + a_t)\).
-Where the parameters are also time dependent.
+When \(h\) becomes small, this resembles the Euler method for solving the ordinary differential equation \(\frac{du}{dt} = \sigma(W_t u + a_t)\), where the parameters are also time-dependent.